 - 1. The status of the individual (i.e., student, employee, volunteer, etc.); - 2.
-If the individual who made the false accusation was a student: - a.
-The age of the student;
+If the individual who made the false accusation was a student: - i.
+The age of the student; - ii.

-- b.
 The life skills of the student;

-- c.
-The grade level of the student;

-- d.
-The mental, physical, and emotional development level of the student; and

-e.
-Personal obstacles such as a history of abuse suffered by the student or negative family situation.

-3. Whether the individual who falsely accused another student of bullying has been the perpetrator of previous bullying incidents;

-4. The nature and severity of the bullying behavior involved in the incident; and

-5. The circumstances in which the incident occurred.
+- iii.
+The grade level of the student; - iv.
+The mental, physical, and emotional development level of the student; and - v.
+Personal obstacles such as a history of abuse suffered by the student or negative family situation. - 3.
+Whether the individual who falsely accused another student of bullying has been the perpetrator of previous bullying incidents; - 4.
+The nature and severity of the bullying behavior involved in the incident; and - 5.
+The circumstances in which the incident occurred.